-I have a gluten intolerance yet gluten free breads still affect me whereas I seem ok with the non-rising GF breads – pitta and wraps.
+I have a gluten intolerance yet gluten-free bread still affect me whereas I seem ok with the non-rising GF bread – pitta and wraps.
 Could this mean I also have an intolerance to yeast or is it likely to be something else?

 It is certainly possible that yeast is triggering your symptoms.
 You could either have a test for this or exclude it as well as gluten from your diet for 2-3 weeks to see if that makes a significant difference.

 I’ve been tested with intolerance to kiwi (I had one anaphylactic shock in the past) does it mean I’m allergic to it?
 What’s the difference between allergy and intolerance?
 If I’m barley/malt intolerant can I consume gluten free oats?